PyrokineticDarkElf/Google-Maps-Timeline-to-Obsidian/README.md

 `input_folder`: Specify the path to the folder containing your "Semantic Location History" folder.
 The default is `./input` `iframe_base_url`: The base URL for generating iframes for location maps.
 You can use this to customize the map provider and styling.
 You may also be able to use the variables `loc_lat` and `loc_long` with another map provider.

+### Frontmatter for Obsidian
+`output_frontmatter_toggle`: If set to true, adds the below frontmatter to the markdown files
+- `title`: A Python strftime format string for the day folder (e.g., "%Y-%m-%d-%A" for the date in year-month-day-day_of_week format).
+- `tags`: A comma seperated list of tags (e.g. "LocationHistory,GoogleTakeout").

 ## Running the Script
 After configuring the config.json file, run the script using the following command: